syntevo/docs/src/SmartGit/Manual/GitConcepts/Branches.md

 Since no branch has been specified in this case, Git refers to the Working Tree status as a *detached HEAD*.

-**Note**:
+> [!NOTE]

-- Detached HEAD status should be regarded as a 'readonly' view of a commit in the repository.
+> - Detached HEAD status should be regarded as a 'readonly' view of a commit in the repository.
-When making changes and adding commits, it is recommended to use a named branch.
+> When making changes and adding commits, it is recommended to use a named branch.
-- Commits added while in detached HEAD are prone to being garbage collected, if you switch branches before adding a branch or tag to label the commits.
+> - Commits added while in detached HEAD are prone to being garbage collected, if you switch branches before adding a branch or tag to label the commits.
-- However, if you accidentally make changes / add new commits while in a detached HEAD status, BEFORE switching to another branch, you can create a new branch from the current HEAD status:
+> - However, if you accidentally make changes / add new commits while in a detached HEAD status, BEFORE switching to another branch, you can create a new branch from the current HEAD status:
+>

-`git checkout -b NewBranch`
+> `git checkout -b NewBranch`
+>

-Then, stage and commit the changes to the `NewBranch`.
+> Then, stage and commit the changes to the `NewBranch`.
+>

-You can later use tools such as [Merge](Merging.md), cherry-pick, or [Rebase](Rebasing.md) to integrate these changes into another branch.
+> You can later use tools such as [Merge](Merging.md), cherry-pick, or [Rebase](Rebasing.md) to integrate these changes into another branch.

 ## Merge Commits have multiple parent commits